42. Graphs-6 : MST, DSU

 ----------------------------

-1. in union by rank- we update rank[] , when rank(u) = rank(v)
+1. in union by rank- we update rank[], only when: rank(u) = rank(v)

-2. in union by size⭐-we update size[] , in both cases
+2. in union by size⭐-we update size[] , in both cases.

 1. sort all edges as per weight